 Other nice points are a large, internal 'poacher's' pocket to store anything bulky, and two slit pockets in the chest, the left of which can be accessed even when the coat is fully buttoned up.

 For more details and background see the Permanent Style post here.

 The Bridge Coat is slim fitting, so depending on your body shape and whether you want to wear a tailored jacket underneath it regularly, you may want to size up.
 It is the same fit as Private White's old cashmere pea coat.

 The measurements are below - in centimetres, on a flat coat going across or up and down, rather than the circumferences.

 |X-Small (46, PW2)||Small (48, PW3)||Medium (50, PW4)||Large (52, PW5)||X-large (54, PW6)||XX-large (56, PW7)|

-Simon is wearing a Medium in the pictures here.
-He is usually a 50 in ready-made tailoring, sometimes a 48 if it's a boxy cut.
+Simon is wearing a Medium (50) in the pictures.
+He is usually a 48 or 50 in ready-made tailoring, depending on the cut.
 He is 6 foot tall and wears a 32-inch-waist trouser.